-- Use Acoustic Panels: Try attaching acoustic panels.
+Try attaching acoustic panels.
 Acoustic panels are a great option because they are easy to install and do a great job of absorbing unwanted sound.
 You can get a dramatic improvement of the sound quality inside your closet without having to overhaul the whole room.
-Also, thanks to the variety and color of fabric wrapped panels from Soundproof Cow, this is a way to decorate and beautify your closet, as well.
+Also, thanks to the variety and color of fabric-wrapped panels from Soundproof Cow, this is a way to decorate and beautify your closet, as well.

 Sound always finds its way through cracks and openings.
 For this reason, you’ll want to inspect your closet for any cracks in the wall, ceiling and flooring.
 If there are any cracks or gaps in your closet wall or door, cover them with weatherstripping or acoustic sealant.
 Make sure it is an acoustic sealant, as a standard sealant can shrink and crack, allowing sound through.
 Once you’ve sealed these cracks, your closet will be much better at keeping unwanted sounds from traveling in or out.

 Harsh noises can bounce off hard floors and travel around the room, creating interfering and unwanted frequency.
-A carpeted floor or one with a large rug can catch those sounds before they cause problems.
+A carpeted floor or a large rug can catch those sounds before they cause problems.
 Opt for a heavy, thick carpet, or you can choose one that has interlocking stitches for extra sound absorption.
 A heavy carpet on the ground will do a lot to keep you from disturbing your downstairs neighbors — or being disturbed by them.

 Soundproof Your Closet With Soundproof Cow

 If you’re ready to enjoy the benefits of a sound-resistant walk-in closet, we’d love to help.
-Order the right soundproofing products today or contact us for your free acoustic analysis today.
+Order the right soundproofing products today or contact us for your free acoustic analysis.